 Figure 5: Structure of a training row.
 First 8 columns are inputs and 9th column is output.

 Here S1p, S2p, S3p, and S4p are the RMS values of four sensors before the calibrator turns on the load.
 S1c, S2c, S3c, and S4c are RMS values after the calibrator turns on the load.
-Ich is the amount of current the calibrator added to the phase where it is plugged-in.
-Note that as current-field relation depends on the existing magnetic field present in the panel, we take both previous and current magnetic field as our features instead of just taking the change of field.
+Ich is the amount of current the calibrator added to the leg where it is plugged-in.
+Note that as the relationship between magnetic flux change and electrical current change depends on the existing magnetic flux present in the panel; we take both previous and current magnetic flux as our features instead of just taking the change of flux.

 In our implementation, the calibrator turns on each load for five seconds.
-Therefore after five seconds when the calibrator turns off the load, the system captures a similar event and calculates a similar training row for the turn-off event.
-It must be noted that we never have access to the absolute value of current going through each phase.
-The only information we know is the amount of current change the calibrator brings to the phase.
+Therefore after five seconds when the calibrator turns off the load, the system captures a similar event and calculates a similar training instance for the turn-off event.
+It must be noted that we never have access to the absolute value of current going through each leg.
+The only a priori information is the amount of current change the calibrator is intended to cause to the leg.
 Consequently, our neural network will only be trained to predict the change in current value, not the absolute current value.

-However, our ultimate goal is to predict absolute current wave going through each phase.
-To achieve this, we use a geometric translation technique that leverages the prediction model and natural electrical activities in a home to create a transfer function that converts sensor values to current wave.
+However, our goal is to predict absolute current waveform going through each leg.
+To achieve this, we use a geometric translation technique that leverages the prediction model and natural electrical activities in a home to create a transfer function that converts sensor values to current waveform.
 Below is the description of our technique.
-For the sake of simplicity, we assume one magnetic sensor instead of four and one phase instead of two.
+For the sake of simplicity, we assume one magnetic sensor instead of four and one leg instead of two.

-Creating transfer function
+Creating the transfer function

-Once we install the system in a home, the only information it knows is the current RMS magnetic field of the sensor (Sk).
-Initially the calibrator pulls a series of 100 W, 200 W, and 300 W load (3 times each) on top of the current field.
-Hence the field value changes and our system keeps track of the maximum value of the sensor (Sk+1).
-Now from Sk to Sk+1, we have 9 calibration events.
-For each event we have 2 training rows (one for on event and one for off event) as mentioned before.
-Therefore we have 18 training rows from sensor value of Sk to Sk+1.
-We feed all these training data into the neural network model described earlier and it predicts a function.
-Figure 7(a) shows the plot of an example function.
+Once the system starts, the only information it knows is the current RMS magnetic field of the sensor (Sk).
+Initially the calibrator pulls a series of 100 W, 200 W, and 300 W loads (3 times each) on top of this field.
+Hence the field value changes and the system keeps track of the maximum value of the sensor (Sk+1).
+Now from Sk to Sk+1, it has 9 calibration events.
+For each event, there are 2 training instances (one for on event and one for off event) as mentioned before.
+Therefore it gathers 18 training instances from sensor value of Sk to Sk+1 and uses these instances to train the neural network model described earlier.

+This results in a function (Fk) that can convert magnetic field change value from Sk to Sk+1 to current change value Ich (see Figure 6(a)).
+The goal is to find a function F that can convert any magnetic field value S to absolute current value I. Therefore the function Fk is placed into appropriate position of F. As already mentioned, the system never knows the absolute value of I, thus, a random y-axis value R is assumed and the function is placed on (Sk, R) position.
+Figure 6(b) shows an illustration of this approach.